dennisdoomen/CSharpGuidelines/_pages/1700_NamingGuidelines.md

 ### <a name="av1701"></a> Use US-English (AV1701) ![](/assets/images/1.png)

-All type members, parameters and variables should be named using words from the American English language.
+All identifiers (such as types, type members, parameters and variables) should be named using words from the American English language.

 - Choose easily readable, preferably grammatically correct names.
 For example, `HorizontalAlignment` is more readable than `AlignmentHorizontal`.
 - Favor readability over brevity.
 The property name `CanScrollHorizontally` is better than `ScrollableX` (an obscure reference to the X-axis).